SPARC

 SPARC (Scalable Processor ARChitecture) is a reduced instruction set computer (RISC) instruction set architecture originally developed by Sun Microsystems.
 Its design was strongly influenced by the experimental Berkeley RISC system developed in the early 1980s.
 First developed in 1986 and released in 1987, SPARC was one of the most successful early commercial RISC systems, and its success led to the introduction of similar RISC designs from many vendors through the 1980s and 1990s.
-After acquiring Sun, Oracle Corporation ended SPARC development in 2017.
+After acquiring Sun, Oracle Corporation ended its SPARC development in 2017, though Fujitsu continued shipping SPARC-based servers into the 2020s.

 Description

 By the mid-1980s the computer industry's consensus was that RISC had a much better price/performance ratio than traditional CISC architecture.
 Workstation vendor Sun Microsystems decided to move to RISC as fast as possible from the Motorola 68000 series of processors.

 The first implementation of the original 32-bit architecture (SPARC V7) was used in Sun's Sun-4 computer workstation and server systems, replacing their earlier Sun-3 systems based on the Motorola 68000 series.
 SPARC V8 added a number of improvements that were part of the SuperSPARC series of processors released in 1992.
 SPARC V9, released in 1993, introduced a 64-bit architecture and was first released in Sun's UltraSPARC processors in 1995.
 Later, SPARC processors were used in symmetric multiprocessing (SMP) and non-uniform memory access (CC-NUMA) servers produced by Sun, Solbourne, and Fujitsu, among others.

 The design was turned over to the SPARC International trade group in 1989, and since then its architecture has been developed by its members.
 SPARC International is also responsible for licensing and promoting the SPARC architecture, managing SPARC trademarks (including SPARC, which it owns), and providing conformance testing.
 SPARC International was intended to grow the SPARC architecture to create a larger ecosystem; SPARC has been licensed to several manufacturers, including Atmel, Bipolar Integrated Technology, Cypress Semiconductor, Fujitsu, Matsushita and Texas Instruments.
 Due to SPARC International, SPARC is fully open, non-proprietary and royalty-free.

-As of 2024, the latest commercial high-end SPARC processors are Fujitsu's SPARC64 XII (introduced in September 2017 for its SPARC M12 server) and Oracle's SPARC M8 introduced in September 2017 for its high-end servers.
+As of 2026, the latest commercial high-end SPARC processors remain Fujitsu's SPARC64 XII (introduced in September 2017 for its SPARC M12 server) and Oracle's SPARC M8 (introduced in September 2017 for its high-end servers); no new high-end SPARC processor has been released since.

 On September 1, 2017, after a round of layoffs that started in Oracle Labs in November 2016, Oracle terminated SPARC design after completing the M8.
 Much of the processor core development group in Austin, Texas, was dismissed, as were the teams in Santa Clara, California, and Burlington, Massachusetts.

-Fujitsu will also discontinue their SPARC production (has already shifted to producing their own ARM-based CPUs), after one "enhanced" versions of Fujitsu's older SPARC M12 server in 2020–22 (formerly planned for 2021), end-of-sale in 2029, of UNIX servers and a year later for their mainframe and end-of-support in 2034 "to promote customer modernization".
+Fujitsu has also wound down its SPARC production, having shifted to designing its own ARM-based CPUs.
+Following an enhanced version of the SPARC M12 server shipped in 2020–2022 (originally planned for 2021), Fujitsu has scheduled end-of-sale of its SPARC-based UNIX servers for 2029 and of its mainframe line a year later, with end-of-support in 2034 "to promote customer modernization".